BranniganLab/density_threshold_affinity/README.md

 6. Make a config file:

-    a) Select a sample config from `./TCL/sample_configs/` based on the system being analyzed:

-    - Use `config_martini_elic.tcl` for an ELIC-like pentameric system.
-    - Use `config_martini_gpcr.tcl` for a GPCR-like system.

-    Edit the selected config to match the loaded system.
-In particular, check the protein selections, chain and helix lists, helix-assignment script, and lipid selections.
-The sample configs contain comments describing the parameters and provide working examples for these two system types.
+    a) Copy one of the example configs from `./TCL/sample_configs/` and edit its values to match the loaded system.
+The examples are based on Martini ELIC and GPCR systems.

     b) Test the atom selection strings that you use in the config file with VMD's graphical representations window.